Credentialing and Licensure Endorsement Policy

 The websites provided here are related to credentialing and licensure in the State of Tennessee.
 Students seeking licensure in another state, please refer to that state’s government website.

 The State of Tennessee has specific credentialing and licensure standards for licensure as a professional school counselor.
 The School Services Personnel License is for all educators who provide services for students other than instruction.
-These roles (listed below) require specialized training that is significantly different than training required for teachers.

 The minimum requirements for the School Services Personnel License include: